Oyelowo/surreal-orm/surreal-orm/docs/en/src/transactions.md

 ## Commit Statement

-The `commit` statement in SurrealDB ORM is used to commit a transaction and save the changes made within the transaction.
+The `commit` statement in Surreal ORM is used to commit a transaction and save the changes made within the transaction.
 It ensures that the changes are durable and permanent in the database.